 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC, especially since they have a great location in Greenwich Village near the Hudson River and High Line.

 The Lexington Hotel is another good budget choice in New York City.
-Joe DiMaggio and Marilyn Monroe used to reside there in the 1950’s, so the property is steeped in history.
+Joe DiMaggio and Marilyn Monroe resided at the Lexington Hotel in the 1950’s, so the property is steeped in history.

 Disclosure: This article contains some affiliate links.
 If you make a booking through certain links, we receive a small commission at no extra cost to you, which helps maintain this website.